 In addition to meeting course and credit requirements for graduation, students must maintain a specified academic level throughout a given curriculum as measured by quality points.
 The minimum number of quality points required for graduation is twice the number of credits attempted.
-Pass/fail courses are not used in the computation of the quality point average.
 Work completed at other colleges and accepted as transfer credit is not considered in computing the grade point average.
-The required grade point average for graduation is 2.0 or higher.
-Some degree programs require a higher cumulative grade point average.